Workers in a tobacco field.

 Teamwork, Dirt, Discipline: Life Lessons Learned in Tobacco Fields

-Tobacco plants, iconic with tall stalks, big leaves, and crowning flowers, have been a major part of our state’s history and economy.
-The tobacco industry, while providing a major source of income to a large population of Eastern North Carolina farmers, has fallen under plenty of scrutiny.
+Fully grown tobacco plants have tall stalks, (up to 7 feet tall, depending on the type of tobacco being grown).
+The plant’s leaves are up to 2 feet long and the stalk is crowned with flowers.
+The tobacco industry has been a major part of our state’s history and economy.
+While providing a major source of income to a large population of Eastern North Carolina farmers, tobacco/cigarettes have fallen under plenty of scrutiny.
 But I’m not here to discuss morality and legislation.
 I’m here to introduce you to the life of a farmer in your home state.

 “I was still short enough to walk under the mules’ bellies,” Tommy recalls.

-Then, when he was about 8, he had to harness the mules to the plows or sleds.
-Some kids were assigned to pick off hookworms, a tobacco plant pest.
+Then, when he was about 8, he had to harness the mules to the plows or sleds, which carried the looped tobacco leaves to the sheds.
+Some kids were assigned to pick off hookworms from the tobacco plants.

-David Perdue remembers being a ten year-old in the 1990’s, working on the family tobacco farm.
+David Perdue, my second son, remembers being a ten year-old in the 1990’s, working on the family tobacco farm.
 “It was dirty, hot and hard work.”
 David also related: “Often at the end of a long row a snake could be found sunning itself or eating its meal.
 The worker would yell, ‘snake!’ to warn other workers of the snake’s location.”

-Tobacco sheds had a sheltered area on one or both sides where the women and children looped the leaves or placed the looped leaves onto sticks.
-Then each stick, full of the leaves, was lifted up to one person, who lifted it to the next person, all the way to the top of the barn.
-The man at the top then hung the leaves on notches in the barn.
-Each barn had two to three stories of multiple sticks, hung with the looped leaves.
+Tobacco sheds had a sheltered area on one or both sides where the women and children looped the leaves or placed the looped leaves onto poles.
+Then each pole, full of the leaves, was lifted up to one person, who lifted it to the next person, all the way to the top of the barn, which was sometimes three stories high!
+The man at the top then hung the leaf laden poles on notches across the barn.
 This was a dark and potentially dangerous job.

 A whole building could be “set in” by late morning, when the family members and hired help started at 4 AM.
-There were always more fields to be watered, topped, suckered, or inspected for insects, while the leaves in each building cured.
+There were always more fields to be watered, topped, suckered (new leaves or branches that could detract from the main plant’s nourishment) or plants to be inspected for insects, while the leaves in each building cured.
 When the leaves were emptied from the barns after curing, a new crop would be harvested and the cycle would begin again.

 Tim Pierce, a very astute, eloquent man and former tobacco field child shared his wisdom: “It’s the hot sun and black gum that develop a sound character.
 You’ll know, when the rows are just as long in all directions and the sun is just above the trees and there’s still 10 hours to go–this is just one day in the life of tobacco farming.”